junxit/us-congress-bills-117/metadata.md

 - 2022-05-12 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2022-05-12 — The previous question was ordered pursuant to the rule.
 - 2022-05-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2022-05-16 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.